-But in the time it took Grimme to get Pierce inside with Father Hercule, his leather armor and mail on, his horse saddled, ten men were awaiting him to set out after her, riding hard.
+But in the time it took Grimme to get Pierce inside with Father Hercule, his gambeson and mail on, his horse saddled, ten men were awaiting him to set out after her, riding hard.

 She had stopped in Waters, the seamstress said, not an hour before.

-They could make Hogarth in a little over an hour.
+They could make Hogarth in three quarters of an hour.

-His heart had again stopped to see her penned in by unliveried knights, fondling her, fondling the horse, squeezing her in.
+His heart had again stopped to see her penned in by unliveried soldiers, fondling her, fondling the horse, squeezing her in.